IrisMark/IrisMark-Assignment-2021/README.md

 ----------------

-Let me know if you are not able to ope the assignment file.
+Let me know if you are not able to open the assignment file.